-JDAM modifies unguided bombs-such as the 5,000-pound Mk-82, the 1,000-pound Mk-83, and the 2,000-pound Mk-84-with GPS guidance.
+JDAM modifies unguided bombs-such as the 500-pound Mk-82, the 1,000-pound Mk-83, and the 2,000-pound Mk-84-with GPS guidance.
 (For a fully assembled JDAM, see Figure 7; for a JDAM tail kit, see Figure 8.)
-When a JDAM kit is attached, the weapon is designated as GBU-31/32/38 depending on the weight of the bomb.25 These weapons have a reported range of 13 nautical miles.26 The Air Force and Navy began studying how to deliver such weapons in a program known as the Advanced Bomb Family during the 1980s.27 The first JDAMs were delivered in 1997, and underwent operational testing between 1998 and 1999.28 JDAM kits are reported to have an accuracy to within 3 meters (approximately 10 feet).29 The first operational use of a JDAM was during Operation Allied Freedom in Kosovo by a B-2 Spirit bomber.
+When a JDAM kit is attached, the weapon is designated as GBU-31/32/38 depending on the weight of the bomb.
+These weapons have a reported range of 13 nautical miles.
+The Air Force and Navy began studying how to deliver such weapons in a program known as the Advanced Bomb Family during the 1980s.
+The first JDAMs were delivered in 1997, and underwent operational testing between 1998 and 1999.
+JDAM kits are reported to have an accuracy to within 3 meters (approximately 10 feet).
+The first operational use of a JDAM was during Operation Allied Freedom in Kosovo by a B-2 Spirit bomber.
 Since their development, JDAMs have been integrated with all U.S. fixed-wing strike platforms.

 JDAMs have received several upgrades since their introduction into service.
 One of the major developments has been developing a laser guidance system in addition to receiving GPS guidance.
 Adding laser guidance enables JDAMs to strike both moving and fixed targets.
+In February 2020, Boeing announced its intention to develop a "powered" JDAM to provide a low-cost alternative to cruise missiles.
+According to Air Force Magazine, this new JDAM would use a 500-pound bomb, and would be the size of a 2,000-pound bomb.
+Boeing has not stated a unit cost for this new development.